-9.2.1 Access to and disclosure of images recorded on CCTV will be restricted and carefully controlled.
+- 9.2.1.
+Access to and disclosure of images recorded on CCTV will be restricted and carefully controlled.
 This will ensure that the rights of individuals are protected, and also ensure that the images can be used as evidence if required.
 Images may only be disclosed in accordance with the purposes for which they were originally collected.
-Our Data Provacy Policy and Data Retention Guidelines should also be consulted in relation to the capture, storage, access to and disposal of personal data, in this case images of an identifiable individual.
+Our Managing Personal Data Policy should also be consulted in relation to the capture, storage, access to and disposal of personal data, in this case images of an identifiable individual. - 9.2.2.
+Disclosures to third parties will only be made in accordance with the purpose(s) for which the system is used and will be limited to: - (a) police and other law enforcement agencies, where the images recorded could assist in a specific criminal enquiry and/or the prevention of terrorism and disorder; - (b) prosecution agencies (such as the Crown Prosecution Service);

-- 9.2.2 Disclosures to third parties will only be made in accordance with the purpose(s) for which the system is used and will be limited to: - (a) police and other law enforcement agencies, where the images recorded could assist in a specific criminal enquiry and/or the prevention of terrorism and disorder; - (b) prosecution agencies (such as the Crown Prosecution Service); - (c) relevant legal representatives of people whose images have been recorded and retained (unless disclosure to the individual would prejudice criminal enquiries or criminal proceedings); - (d) individuals who have been caught on our CCTV in accordance with a request made such as one described at 11 below; - (e) in exceptional cases, for others (such as insurers) to assist in identification of a victim, witness or perpetrator in relation to a criminal incident; and - (f) staff involved with our disciplinary processes. - 9.3 If a police officer requests images from our CCTV system in relation to an investigation that has not been initially reported by the business, then please refer them to Judith Abram.
+- relevant legal representatives of people whose images have been recorded and retained (unless disclosure to the individual would prejudice criminal enquiries or criminal proceedings); - (d) individuals who have been caught on our CCTV in accordance with a request made such as one described at 11 below; - (e) in exceptional cases, for others (such as insurers) to assist in identification of a victim, witness or perpetrator in relation to a criminal incident; and - (f) staff involved with our disciplinary processes. - 9.3.
+If a police officer requests images from our CCTV system in relation to an investigation that has not been initially reported by the business, then please refer them to Judith Abram immediately.
 It may be that we are required to disclose the images or we have a discretion whether to do so.

-10 Disclosure
+10. Disclosure

-- Judith Abram is the only person who can authorise disclosure of information to the police or other law enforcement agencies.
-All requests for disclosure should be documented for audit purposes in the CCTV register.
-If disclosure is denied, the reason should also be recorded in the CCTV register. - 10.2 Before any images are disclosed the following must be recorded in the CCTV register: - 10.2.1 if the images are being removed from the CCTV system or secure storage to another area, the location to which they are being transferred; - 10.2.2 any crime incident number, if applicable; and - 10.2.3 the signature of the person to whom the images have been transferred.
+- 10.1.
+Judith Abram, our Managing Director, is the only person who can authorise disclosure of information to the police or other law enforcement agencies.
+All requests for disclosure should be documented for audit purposes by Judith Abram or our Data Privacy Manager.
+If disclosure is denied, the reason should also be recorded. - 10.2.
+Before any images are disclosed the following must be recorded centrally by Judith Abram or our Data Privacy Manager: - 10.2.1. if the images are being removed from the CCTV system or secure storage to another area, the location to which they are being transferred; - 10.2.2. any crime incident number, if applicable; and - 10.2.3. the signature of the person to whom the images have been transferred.

-11 Subject access rights to individuals' own data
+11. Subject access rights to individuals' own data